MerginMaps/docs/src/manage/selective_sync/index.md

 # Selective Synchronisation

 Selective sync feature adds a possibility to not download specified files on other devices in the synchronisation process.
-These files are only stored on the creator's device and server and can be accessed on Mergin web or QGIS desktop.
+These files are only stored on the creator's device and server and can be accessed on <MainPlatformName /> web or QGIS desktop.
 Other collaborators on different devices will not receive these files during synchronisation.

 Selective sync is useful mainly when a project contains a lot of data (for example photos) and these data do not necessarily need to be stored on all devices.
 Another advantage is a significant reduction of synchronisation time.